brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Process Priority
 ======
-After launching Minecraft, set Java to run at an "Above Normal" process priority in Windows with the Task Manager:
+After launching Minecraft, set Java to run at an "Above Normal" process priority in Windows with the Task Manager in the details tab:

 ![taskmanager](Tutorial_Images/taskmon.PNG)